BIMIB-DISCo/J-Space.jl/README.md

 ## OUTPUTS OF J-SPACE
  J-SPACE provides the following outputs.

   -  The state of the lattice at any time of the simulation (as plot and metagraph).
   - The plot of clonal dynamics.
   -  The Ground Truth (GT) genotype of the sampled cells as FASTA files.
   - The GT phylogenetic  tree  of the sampled cells in Newick format.
   -   The mutational tree of the driver mutations (if present).
   -   The list of the driver mutation with their birth rate advantage (if present).
   -   The simulated next-generation sequencing reads as FASTQ files.
   -  The alignment file, which maps the noisy reads on the sequences of the sampled cells both in formats SAM and ALN.
-  -   The alignment file, whithout noise in format SAM .
+  -   The alignment file, whithout noise in format SAM.